rampal-punia/python-tutorials/7_pyhton_questions/2_str_var_nums_questions.md

 x = 5
 ```

-Then, you can reassign the variable x to a string value, like so:
+Later on in your program, you can reassign the variable x to a string value:

 ```python
 x = "hello"
 ```

-In this example, the variable x starts out as an integer, but is later reassigned to a string.
-The data type of the variable changes dynamically based on the value it is assigned.

-This behavior allows for more flexibility in programming, as you can use the same variable to store different types of data at different times, rather than having to create a new variable for each specific data type.
+This is possible because Python uses dynamic typing to determine the data type of a variable based on the value it is assigned.
+This allows for more flexibility in programming, as you can use the same variable to store different types of data at different times, rather than having to create a new variable for each specific data type.

+In contrast to dynamic typing, many other programming languages use static typing, where the data type of a variable is declared at compile time and cannot be changed at runtime.
+This can be more restrictive, but also provides some benefits, such as better performance and catch errors at compile time rather than runtime.

-It's also worth mentioning that Python is a duck-typing language, which means that the type of an object is determined by its behavior rather than its class.
-This means that if an object behaves like a duck, it's considered a duck, regardless of its actual class.
+Python also uses duck typing, which means that the type of an object is determined by its behavior rather than its class.
 This allows for more flexibility in how objects are used and passed around in the code, and allows for more powerful abstractions.

-### Question 3

-- What is duck-typing in python?
+## 3 What is duck-typing in python?

-In Python, "duck typing" is a programming concept that refers to the ability to use an object based on its behavior rather than its class.
+Ans: In Python, "duck typing" is a programming concept that refers to the ability to use an object based on its behavior rather than its class or Type.
+This means that Python does not require explicit type declarations for variables, function arguments, or return values.
+Instead, the type of an object is inferred at runtime based on its behavior.

 The term "duck typing" comes from the phrase "if it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."
+For example, if an object has a method called quack(), Python will treat it as a "duck" and allow it to be passed to functions that expect duck-like behavior, regardless of its actual class or type.
+This makes it easier to write flexible and reusable code that can work with different types of objects.

 This means that when you're working with an object in Python, you don't need to know its exact class or type in order to use it.
 Instead, you can use the object based on the methods and attributes that it provides.
 For example, imagine you have a function that takes in an object and prints out its length.
 Here's an example of how you might implement that function using duck typing:

 ```python
 def print_length(obj):